mikoiv/AzureSentinel-AWSGuardDuty/README.md

 https://github.com/mikoiv/AzureSentinel-AWSGuardDuty/blob/master/architecture_overview_v2.png

-Note: there are alternative ways to do this integration, namely with Amazon CloudWatch.
-The S3 export + Logstash method is easy to implement, but as a downside the S3 export is a scheduled process which will add a configurable time delay to the process (15min at minimum).
+There are alternative ways to do this integration, namely with Amazon CloudWatch.
+The S3 export + Logstash method is easy to implement, but at least one downside is a configurable time delay to the process (15min at minimum) for finding updates.
 Heavy AWS users with streamlined SecOps processes will want to evaluate the options carefully.

 <a name="guarddutyconfig"/>